 2. If you're just starting out with organizing your departmental records, you may want to review the RRS shortcut page to see a short list of the most common administrative records.

 3. Complete a Records Disposition Log using the information provided in the RRS and following the instructions printed on the form (steps 1-2).
 Remember to include all university records, no matter what format.
 Paper and electronic records must be retained and disposed according to the RRS.

 4. Ensure that only records that have exceeded the retention period are listed on the Log.
 The Quick Reference: Retention Calculations document provides an easy way determine which records have fulfilled the retention period.

 5. Provide a measurement of how many records you plan to dispose.
 Measure your paper records in inches -- as if stacked on a table or as filed in hanging files.
 This should be a simple measurement, not a calculation.
-Report your eletronic records however the system allows - in bits, number of records, etc.
+Report your electronic records however the system allows - in kb/gb, number of records, etc.

 6. Submit the Log for approval per the instructions printed on the form (step 3).
 Please do this PRIOR to any destruction activity.